About the conference

 Showcase projects involving Victorian institutions related to biodiversity (everything from local to global projects).

 Strengthen networks between Victorian institutions working on biodiversity (academia, industry, not-for-profit and government).

 Highlight the exceptional work of early career researchers and professionals, while providing networking opportunities with those more established in their careers.

 Who can attend?

 Everyone is welcome to attend!
-The 2020 conference at Monash University was attended by 390 people, including current students, local council and government employees, academics, NGO professionals and ecological consultants from 88 different organisations.
+The 2023 conference at University of Melbourne was attended by more than 350 people, including current students, local council and government employees, academics, NGO professionals and ecological consultants from across Victoria.

-With the support of our generous sponsors, we are able to heavily subsidise tickets prices to only $30 for students and $60 for non-students (ticket prices for 2023 yet to be confirmed).
+With the support of our generous sponsors, we are able to heavily subsidise tickets prices to only $30 for students and $60 for non-students.
 A breaking barriers grant is also available to help support attendance at the conference.

 Diversity and inclusion

 The Victorian Biodiversity Conference (VicBioCon) seeks to ensure an inclusive, welcoming, safe and accessible environment for all participants, regardless of age, culture, ethnicity, gender identity or expression, national origin, physical or mental difference, politics, race, religion, sex, sexual orientation, socio-economic status, or subculture.
 This environment includes the physical, social, virtual and cultural environment.
 We believe in the need for interdisciplinary study, both in terms of disciplines and participants; and in biodiversity both in terms of ecosystems and membership.